OctopusDeployLabs/node-octopus-deploy/docs/client/ProjectGroupsApi.md

 # **listAllProjectGroups**
 > List listAllProjectGroups()

-Get a list of ProjectGroupResources
+Get a list of Project Group

-    Lists the name and ID of all of the project groups in the supplied Octopus Deploy Space.
+    Lists the name and ID of all of the Project Groups in the supplied Octopus Deploy Space.
 The results will be sorted alphabetically by name.

 ### Parameters
 This endpoint does not need any parameter.